Link Search Menu Expand Document

 Assignment typeWhen dueType of gradingWeightNotes

-HomeworksMost Wednesdays and Fridays at 11amGood-effort completion (Individual)10%Three dropped
+HomeworksMost Wednesdays and Fridays at 11amGood-effort completion (Individual)10%One dropped

 PrelabMost Mondays at 11amAutomatically graded; resubmission allowed (Individual) Part of lab grade